gamaliel-ai/gamaliel-prompts/partners/README.md

 2. **Partner Detection**: The system detects the subdomain and loads your partner configuration
 3. **Custom Branding**: Your logo, colors, and messaging are displayed
 4. **Audience Adaptation**: Responses are tailored to your specific audience
-5. **Full Transparency**: All prompts, guardrails, and responses remain auditable
+5. **Full Transparency**: All prompts, guidelines, and responses remain auditable

 ### What Partners Can Customize